ma-djm/shouldi/README.md

-# Should I?
+# ShouldI
-An example project to demonstrate an Agentic AI solution using the Google Agent Development Kit to retrieve and process useful informaiton from an external API.

-## Introduction
-A multi-agent system built on the Google Agent Development Kit.
-It uses weather information, astronomical data, and Google Search to give you advice on whether it's a good idea to do something or not.
-Works best with outdoor activies, for obvious reasons.

-It is designed to demonstrate this common pattern:
-- Chatbot clarifies the user's intent
-- Once clarified, it is passed on to another agent to execute
-- That agent uses a variety of tools to carry out the request, including external API calls
+Ever wondered if the weather will hold up for your plans? `ShouldI` is a conversational AI agent that gives you tailored advice on whether to go ahead with a specific activity.

+Built with the Google Agent Development Kit (ADK), this project demonstrates a powerful multi-agent pattern:

+1. A user-facing **"Clarifier"** agent chats with you to understand what you want to do, when, and where.
+2. Once it has the details, it passes the request to a **"Should I?"** agent that uses a suite of tools—like weather forecasts, astronomy data, and Google Search—to research the answer.
+3. Finally, it analyzes the data and gives you a detailed recommendation.

+### See It in Action

-Here is an example of the agent in action:
+Here is an example of the agent helping a user plan a trip:

 > **[user]:** I have an activity planned for this Thursday, but I'm worried about the weather.
 >
 > **[request_clarifier]:** I can help with that!
 What activity are you planning for Thursday, and where will it be taking place?